SK53/indicia-docs/developing/web-services/data-services-read-dataset.rst

 records in one request.
 Reading a set of records from the Data Services follows the :doc:`general principles for reading data <data-services-reading>`.
-If your request URL contains the singular form of the table name, plus authentication tokens and no other parameters then you will receive an XML document containing all the records from that entity which your website is allowed to see.
+If your request URL contains the singular form of the table name, plus authentication tokens and no other parameters then you will receive a JSON document containing all the records from that entity which your website is allowed to see.
 There are a number of GET or POST parameters which can filter, format and sort the results as described below.